Rebecca–Don Juan Finally Released to His New Home

-I dropped my bags and sprinted after him, petrified that he was going to bound up the stairs never to be seen again.
+I dropped my other bags and sprinted after him, petrified that he was going to bound up the stairs never to be seen again.
 Fortunately, he froze as I approached and let me scoop him up.
 As I turned around, I saw a troupe of five airport police officers standing next to my bags watching the whole scene with benign amusement.
 In their midst sat a German Sheppard the size of a pony.
-In a flash, I wondered if he would charge at us, sure that if he did, Don Juan and I wouldn’t stand a chance.
-But he seemed curious, not dangerous.
+In a flash, I wondered if he would charge at us, sure that if he did, Don Juan wouldn’t stand a chance.
+But he seemed curious, as placidly amused as his human counterparts.
 I was glad that Don Juan had not gotten on his “seize” radar.

 Yet again, I wrestled to get Don Juan back in the case, now with an audience of cops, dog, and travelers.
 I made sure this time that the bag was securely closed.
 At this point, Don Juan was yowling and restlessly turning around in his bag, making it look like a caricature of a storm cloud with thrusting fists bursting out of its sides.

-At the gate, I was told that even though I’d paid for the extra “bag”, I would have to check my rolling suitcase.
-This meant I had to carry all 22-lbs of cat myself.
+At the gate, I was told that even though I’d paid for the extra “bag” (cat), I would have to check my rolling suitcase.
+This meant I had to carry all 22-lbs of cat myself instead of propping him on suitcase.
 For some reason they’d changed planes and they had also changed my seat from one with extra leg room to a cramped one way in the back.

-I had gotten on the plane early, so at least I could ask the flight attendant for some water for Don Juan.
-As she was ripping a paper cup so that he would be able to sip out of it, I heard a commotion again.
+I was able to get on the plane early, so at least I could ask for some water for Don Juan.
+As I followed a flight attendant to the back station to get the water, I heard a commotion again.
 Another flight attendant was calling out “Ma’am!
 Ma’am!
 Your cat is loose in the plane!”

 Once again, I got Don Juan back in his bag with some unpleasant wrestling.
 By now I had some fairly deep scratches.
 The attendant who’d gotten me the water brought me some Bandaids.